How to sauna like a true Finn

 The health benefits of sauna

+Aside from promoting relaxation, the high temperature of saunas increase blood flow throughout your body.
+This causes a decrease in blood pressure, which promotes cardiovascular health.
+Saunas are also known to relax sore muscles, flush toxins, cleanse the skin, burn calories, and help fight off illnesses.
 I actually had a head cold when I arrived to Finland and my Finnish hosts all encouraged me to sauna with a cold to help fight it off.
 They were also quick to tell me that while sauna is great for a head cold, it is not safe for those with a fever or the flu.
+Important note: If you have any serious or chronic conditions you should talk to your doctor before going to sauna as what is beneficial to most could be detrimental to you.

 What to wear in a sauna